jamescherti/kirigami.el/README.md

 * `kirigami-toggle-fold`: Toggle the fold at point.

 The package also offer extensions:
+- The kirigami package also improves `outline-mode`, `outline-minor-mode`, `org-mode`...
+(Fixes Emacs bugs such as this one: [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html).)

-* **kirigami-jump**: **Ensure that the relevant fold is opened when the cursor moves into folded content.** This integrates Kirigami with Emacs and third-party jump mechanisms so navigation never lands inside hidden text.
+- **Ensure that the relevant fold is opened when the cursor moves into folded content.** This integrates Kirigami with Emacs and third-party jump mechanisms so navigation never lands inside hidden text.
 It adds hooks and advices for subsystems such as xref, imenu, consult, save-place, flymake, evil jumps, bookmarks, grep, org-agenda...
-* **kirigami-outline**: Improvements for `outline-mode`, `outline-minor-mode`, `org-mode`...
-(Fixes Emacs bugs such as this one: [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html).)
-When enabled `kirigami-outline-mode`, the package augments behavior related to heading visibility, folded entries, and subtree navigation.
-These enhancements correct inconsistencies in built-in outline operations and address long-standing bugs in fold visibility and cursor-driven unfolding.

 If this enhances your workflow, please show your support by **⭐ starring kirigami.el on GitHub** to help more Emacs users discover its benefits.